rsmith-nl/dxf2fbd/README.rst

 ============

 This program requires at least Python 3.6.
-It has no library requirments outside of the Python standard library.
+It has no library requirements outside of the Python standard library.
 This version was developed and tested using Python 3.7 and 3.9.